After publishing my Bitcoin NZ guide I’ve been getting few emails about Ethereum as well.

 You should also set up the Primary and Secondary telephone numbers.
 The Primary number can just be your personal cellphone.
 The Secondary can be the number of a parent or friend or anyone else you trust.

 That means even if your cellphone gets stolen, you’ll still have a way to get into your account and recover your coins.

 The above steps may seem overboard but I assure you, they are not.
 Cryptocurrency exchanges get hacked all the time and if you haven’t got the right security measures in place you are at risk of losing your coins.
-Remember, digital currencies are decentralised.
-It’s not like regularly New Zealand dollars, where someone steals your ASB Visa card and you just call the bank and tell them to reverse all the transactions.
+Remember, digital currencies are autonomous and decentralised.
+It’s not like regular New Zealand dollars, where someone steals your ASB Visa card and you just call the bank and tell them to reverse all the transactions.
 Once your Ethereum or Bitcoin is gone, it’s gone.
 Be responsible!

 What’s the best way to store Ethereum in New Zealand?